Building all the paths...

 “We want to personalize this information for prospective students” – Various Directors of Enrollment

 From giving students the appropriate time on applications to providing a unique context for them, we heard from most respondents they want to tailor more of the process for the students.

 It seems that respondents are searching for a way to answer the common questions – what program, what cost, what outcome – individually for students.
 Directors want prospective students to have these questions answered for them before they enroll.

 Prospective students are a shifting demographic with a majority being from older age groups, more career-focused students than prior classes.
 An EducationDynamics study from earlier this year actually shows that “up to 75% of students fall under the category of post-traditional learners; depending on how narrowly you define the term.”

 Post Traditional students:

 Based on our findings, it’s imperative to be able to answer these questions more readily and provide the information they need in a personalized and easily digestible way.
 Delivering individualized career pathways and academic plans to students with related salary data, promotion paths, and best-fit career and degree matching will surely have your school standout.

-With an ever increasing to demand to answer all of these questions in one place, a growing number of schools are turning toward career pathing software in the enrollment process to better engage students.
-If you think it’s time to learn more about how you can answer all these questions for your students be sure to reach out.
+With an ever-increasing demand to answer all of these questions in one place, a growing number of schools are turning toward career pathing software in the enrollment process to better engage students and keep up with enrollment trends.